miasdk/HunterCS/Resources/335/Exam2/comprehensive-study-guide.md

   - Random element (robust)
   - Median-of-three (first, middle, last)
 - **Optimization**: Use insertion sort for small partitions (cutoff)
+- **Important Detail**: How to handle elements equal to pivot impacts performance
+  - If both pointers stop at elements equal to pivot: better even partitioning
+  - If no pointers stop: risk of uneven partitioning

 ### Heapsort
 - **Algorithm**: